Murray & Roberts: JJ White Inc

-In October 2021, Murray & Roberst acquired J.J.
+In October 2021, Murray & Roberts acquired J.J.
 White Incorporated for US$28,25 million.
 JJ White, founded in 1920, is a private, fourth-generation multi-trade engineering and contracting business, headquartered in Philadelphia, Pennsylvania, United States.
 JJ White specializes in industrial maintenance and related construction services that covers a full range of mechanical and electrical disciplines.

-The acquisition is part of the Group's strategy to diversify and expand the service offering of its Energy, Resources & Infrastructure business platform in North America, similar to its recent market sector diversification in the Asia-Pacific region, which has seen significant order book growth over the past three years.
-This investment presents strong growth potential and opportunity for market share expansion.

 San Jose Mine rescue

 Murray & Roberts participated in the rescue operation of 33 miners who had been trapped underground in the 2010 Copiapó mining accident in the San Jose Mine near the town Copiapó in the north of Chile.
 Murray & Roberts has a controlling shareholding in two mining contracting companies in Chile; Terracem, which is a specialist raise drilling company, and Cementation Sudamerica, which focused on major vertical shaft and underground mine infrastructure work.
 Its partner in Chile is a local company, Terraservice.

 One of the company's large diameter raise drilling machines, the Strata 950, was used by Terracem in the rescue operation.
 Rotary Vertical Drilling System (RVDS) technology, co-developed by Murray & Roberts, was applied to accurately drill a pilot hole to reach the trapped miners, where the hole was to be opened up to 660mm to rescue the miners.
 The Strata 950 had just completed a shaft for Codelco's Andina Mine and had already been transferred to the San Jose Mine where drilling would commence.